alysoliman1/MAX3SAT-Experiments/Readme.md

-# MAX3SAT Approximation using Local Search
+# A computer-assisted proof of a result on MAX3SAT Approximation using Local Search

 ## The 1-local case